Build Guide by BBC Ameisenheld

 Guardian Angel - And they have to kill you 3 times, really fun to watch but when they can get you once they usually have the time to get you 2 more times, get this item late cause it provides nothing but survivability (but against magic and normal damage, unlike the other optional items).

-Abyssal Scepter - Good item if you have problems with enemy champs like Fiddlesticks, Ryze or Veigar or the enemy casters buy Banshee's Veil, replaces Zhonyas Hourglass but buy it after RoA.
+Abyssal Mask - Good item if you have problems with enemy champs like Fiddlesticks, Ryze or Veigar or the enemy casters buy Banshee's Veil, replaces Zhonyas Hourglass but buy it after RoA.

 Void Staff This item is so optional that you really did something wrong if you have to buy it.
 It's only worth on Anivia if the whole team stacks MR. And this either happens if your whole team is doing magic damage and your normal damage can be ignored, or if you scarred them so hard that they are all afraid of you and you are fed while your team isn't.